 Find the responsibilities of senior executive staff and see how operational areas of the department are grouped.

-The Department is progressively moving to a new organisational structure from February 2014 to support the delivery of its strategic priorities for 2014-17.
-Information on this page will be progressively updated during this process.
+The Department implemented a new organisational structure from September 2014 to support the delivery of its strategic priorities for 2014-17.

 Social Media Public Policy

 The Social Media Public Policy explains how the Department engages in social media.
 It outlines what you can expect from us and the things we expect from you when you engage with us.
 This policy relates to all of our social media activities.

 The links below provide access to a range of resources with detailed information on different aspects of administration of the department.